Multidisciplinary Design Optimization Approach to Integrated Space Mission Planning and Spacecraft Design: Case Study: Human Lunar Exploration Campaign

 Since the performance of the embedded optimization would depend on the choice of the metaheuristics algorithm, three different metaheuristics algorithms are tested: the extended Ant Colony Optimization (ACO) \cite{AntColony}, the Genetic Algorithm (GA) \cite{GA}, and the Particle Swarm Optimization (PSO) \cite{PSO}.
-The optimization is terminated when a predefined number of generations are populated; different termination generation numbers are tested for each algorithm to explore the tradeoff between the computational time and accuracy.
-Furthermore, due to the random nature of the metaheuristic optimizers, the optimization is run three times with the same algorithm and generation number.
+The population size is 10 for all, and other specific parameters to each algorithm are provided in Appendix B. The optimization is terminated when a predefined number of generations are populated; progress at different generation numbers are examined for each algorithm to explore the tradeoff between the computational time and accuracy.
+Due to the random nature of the metaheuristic optimizers, the optimization is run 10 times with the same setting.

-Table \ref{EmbeddedHighlight} shows each algorithm's best results with 10, 50, and 100 generations.
-Note that 'inf' indicates that no feasible solutions can be found.
-The complete set of results is given in Table \ref{EmbeddedFullTable2} in Appendix.
-In many cases, especially with low numbers of generations, the optimizers fail to even reach a feasible IMLEO solution.
-As the number of generations increases, the computational time increases, a feasible solution is more likely to be found, and the solution tends to be better, although such trends might not always hold due to the random nature of the metaheuristic algorithms.